 The group is committed to maintain a strong capital position in order to be a robust and sustainable insurer for its policyholders and other stakeholders.
 The objective is to maintain a solvency ratio well above the minimum levels as defined in the risk appetite statements and above the relevant management threshold levels.
 Sensitivities are periodically performed for principal risks and annual stress tests are performed to test a.s.r.'s robustness to withstand moderate to severe scenarios.
-An additional objective is to achieve a combination of a capital position and a risk profile that supports at least a "single A" rating by Standard & Poor's.
+An additional objective is to achieve a combination of a capital position and a risk profile that is at least in line with a "single A" rating by Standard & Poor's.